ministryofjustice/itpolicycontent/content/confluence/enterprise/password-standard.md

 ### Enforcing Password Requirements

-The password management system should enforce the password complexity rules detailed [here](#password-requirements) (i.e. 9 characters in length, 12 for system administrators), mix of upper and lower case characters and a mix of alphabetic, numeric and special characters.
+The password management system should enforce the password complexity rules detailed [here](#password-requirements) (i\.e\.
+9 characters in length, 12 for system administrators), mix of upper and lower case characters and a mix of alphabetic, numeric and special characters.
 In addition to this, the password management system should be designed and configured in line with the following requirements:

 - Accounts should be locked after five consecutive failed attempts of logging in, requiring a password reset from the System Manager / Service Desk;
 - The password management system should force the password change and users should be locked out if they fail to change their password by the due date.
 The system should warn the user prior to the password change due date;